abaditya26/employee-management/README.md

   1. Login for admin and User(Single login page for User and Admin) Using username with password form field
      *Login Page ( )
+     Admin:-

-  2.Admin can add employees from the add employees section.
+  2.Admin can add employees from the add employees section:-
     *Add employee

- 3.Admin Dashboard
+ 3.Admin Dashboard:-
     Admin can see a list of all employees.
 When admin clicks on any employee name, both graphs (i.e pie chart & stacked bar chart) will be visible *Add Dashboard